-Educational Learning Objective Topics
+TLC's Educational Learning Objective Topics

-The CEU course covers several educational topics/functions/purposes/objectives.
-The topics listed are to assist in determining which educational objective or goal is covered for a specific topic area.
-This information is available in the detailed beta-testing information and may be found in the course's table of contents.
-The titles or names of subjects may be changed for readability purposes.
+The general course descriptions or topic titles may be different from the detailed description of the course's outline or learning objectives.
+These terms may be an alternative expression or a substitute but essentially having the same meaning.
+This is done for reading or for editing purposes.
+The detailed alpha and beta-testing data is not available in this document and is proprietary information belonging to a third party.
+The CEU course covers several educational topics/functions/purposes/objectives of compliance.
+The general course description of topics may be different from the detailed description.
+These differences are cosmetic only.
+The topics listed are to assist in determining which educational objective or goal that is covered for a specific educational topic area.
+The general information is available in the detailed beta-testing information and may be found in the course's table of contents.